 Whether or not you plan to attend the virtual Annual Meeting, please vote promptly by phone or via the Internet, or sign and date your proxy card or voting instruction form and return it in the enclosed postage prepaid envelope.
-If you attend the Annual Meeting, you may vote in person by means of remote communication, but do not need to do so if you have already voted unless you wish to revoke your proxy.
+If you attend the Annual Meeting, you may vote by means of remote communication, but do not need to do so if you have already voted unless you wish to revoke your proxy.
 You will need to log in with the unique control number included on your proxy card or voting instruction form if you intend to ask questions or vote at the meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting To Be Held on April 28, 2021.
-A copy of this Proxy Statement and the Annual Report to Shareholders for the year ended December 31, 2020, which includes the Form 10-K, are available at www.glacierbancorp.com.
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to Be Held on April 27, 2022.
+A copy of this Proxy Statement and the Annual Report to Shareholders for the year ended December 31, 2021, which includes our Form 10-K, are available at www.glacierbancorp.com